Brendan O'Connor (soldier): Heroic action

-On June 23, 2006, O'Connor and his team were ambushed by over 250 Taliban fighters in southern Afghanistan.
-During the ensuing 17½ hours of intense combat, two soldiers were seriously wounded.
-The Afghan translator with the team radioed for permission to kill the two wounded soldiers and himself to prevent the Taliban from capturing, then torturing, mutilating, and executing them.
+As context for the award, the situation with the wounded had been dire.
+The Afghan translator with them radioed for permission to kill the two wounded soldiers and himself to prevent the Taliban from capturing, then torturing, mutilating, and executing them.

-O'Connor started to crawl out to assist the two wounded soldiers but couldn't get low enough to avoid detection.
-He then removed his body armor and slowly crawled toward the two soldiers, taking a full 90 minutes to crawl 200 yards, while machine gun bullets passed close enough to cut down the grass around him.
-Eventually reaching the wounded, O'Connor gave them first aid, then moved them to a more secure position.
-Afterwards the team sergeant was killed, at which point O'Connor took command of the team.
+Further, when O'Connor crawled across the gap between the wall and the Pump House, machine gun bullets passed close enough to cut down the grass around him.
+Eventually reaching the wounded, O'Connor gave them [first aid], then moved them to a more secure position, all while being under fire.
+After Team Sergeant Maholic was killed, O'Connor took over leadership of the team at the forward position.